Contents

 You do not need to change your existing Ada code in any way: there are no annotations to write, no specific subprograms to call at strategic points in your code, your code does not need to be structured in a special way (indeed it may even be messy, legacy code).
 Furthermore, Mika treats your code, and even your folders, as read-only assets that should be preserved; Mika will not write into your existing folder structure nor change your code automatically: no damage can occur, as every file is considered read-only by Mika.

 Mika can be downloaded for free for evaluation purposes.
 Upgrading to the full license is a small investment given that hours of tedious work can be performed automatically in minutes.
-Think about it, how long does it take to generate tests to achieve a suitable level of code coverage for 1000s of lines of new code?
+Think about it, how long does it take to generate test inputs to achieve a suitable level of code coverage for 1 000s of lines of new code?
 What about regression testing?
-Legacy code?
+Legacy code that is only partially covered by an existing test suite (Mika can complete your original test suite while preserving it)?
 What about integration testing?

 Mika is specially targeted at Ada code developed for the embedded system, real time system, high integrity system and safety critical system market.

-Mika is exceptionally suitable when dealing with long, complex, code, algorithms and data structures: this is exactly when manual tests generation becomes a nightmare.
+Mika is exceptionally suitable when dealing with long, complex, code, algorithms and data structures: this is exactly when manual test inputs generation becomes a nightmare.
 On straightforward code Mika will just save you time.

 A Small Example